Worcestershire County Council Full Privacy Notice

 We will only disclose CCTV images to third parties for the purposes stated above.
 CCTV images will not be released to the media, used for entertainment purposes or placed on the internet.

 You have the right to see CCTV images of yourself and be provided with a copy.
-Please see your information rights for information about how to make a request.
+Please see 'How to access the information we hold about you' for information about how to make a request.

 We operate CCTV and disclose in accordance with the codes of practice issued by the Information Commissioner and the Surveillance Camera Commissioner.